· FabLab Westharima Team · Electronics · 5 min read

 Official site sensor/buzzer wiring diagram

-Attach board to head while being careful of direction.
+Attach board to head while being careful of direction, fix with long screws ×2

 ※Head size and board are almost same size, so this attachment was very difficult.

-Fix switch servo horn with long screw ×1
+Attach switch to body, secure with servo horn, fix with long screw ×1

 Insert battery box wiring pins into board